 For Sale – Elm Hollow’s Jolene:

-Jolene is being offered with a minimum of $3,500.
+Jolene is available for a minimum opening bid of $6,500.

 This is how the sale process works: